-At Great Milton C of E Primary School we use a rich variety of ways to teach maths.
+At Great Milton C of E Primary School, we use a rich variety of ways to teach maths.
 We plan our maths teaching in accordance with the requirements of the National Curriculum.
-Much of this is taught in the daily maths lesson, but additional opportunities for developing investigational strategies are also provided.
-Children are encouraged to actively question and ask why things are true and to explain their thinking.
+Much of this is taught in the daily maths lesson, but we also provide additional opportunities for developing investigational strategies.
+We encourage children to actively question and ask why things are true and to explain their thinking.

-At Great Milton C of E Primary School we encourage our children to develop a positive, confident and loving-to-learn attitude towards mathematics.
-We aim to provide an opportunity for all ensuring that every child in our care achieves to the best of their ability.
+At Great Milton C of E Primary School, we encourage our children to develop a positive, confident and loving-to-learn attitude towards mathematics.
+We aim to provide opportunity for all, ensuring that every child in our care achieves to the best of their ability.
 We support our children to think clearly and logically and form an understanding of mathematics through the formation of secure concepts based on:

 Here at Great Milton C of E Primary School we believe our vision of “loving-to-learn” is fulfilled in the maths curriculum we offer, which embraces the National Curriculum aims and ensures our children are mathematically ready for their life journey.
 Our aim is that children: